Virginia Ore Diggers: History

 When Waddell decided to play for Virginia, he reportedly said to reporters, "There is a great opportunity for the Northern League.
 The clubs are playing good baseball.
 Well, I am contented, and I am going to like it fine.
-I have known Spike Shannon for years.
+I have known (manager) Spike Shannon for years.
 Well, I am off now to play pool."

 In their first season of play, the 1913 Virginia Ore Diggers finished in last place in the Northern League standings.
-With a record of 30–87, the Ore Diggers finished in 8th place, playing under managers Spike Shannon, Bobby Roth and Edward Stewart.
-Virginia finished 55.5 games behind the 1st place Winona Pirates in the final standings.
+With a record of 30–87, the Ore Diggers finished in eighth place, playing under managers Spike Shannon, Braggo Roth and Edward Stewart.
+Virginia finished 55.5 games behind the first place Winona Pirates in the final standings.
 The Ore Diggers were the last team Hall of Famer Rube Waddell would play for.
 Reportedly, Waddell had a record of 1–8, appearing in 14 games for Virginia.

-Virginia continued play in the eight–team 1914 Northern League.
-With a final record of 55–68, the team improved to finish in 5th place.
-The Ore Diggers were managed by Kid Taylor, John Sundheim and Frank McGee and finished 19.0 games behind the 1st place Duluth White Sox in the final regular season standings.
+Virginia continued play in the eight–team 1914 Northern League, finishing the season in fifth place.
+With a final record of 55–68, the Ore Diggers were managed by Kid Taylor, Frank McGee and John Sundheim while finishing 19.0 games behind the first place Duluth White Sox in the final regular season standings.
+The league held no playoffs.

-In 1915, the Virginia Ore Diggers finished in 6th place in the final Northern League standings.
-The Ore Diggers compiled a record of 53–69 to place 6th in the eight–team league.
-Playing under manager John Sundheim, the Ore Diggers finished 22.5 games behind the 1st place Fargo-Moorhead Graingrowers in the final standings.
+The 1915 Virginia Ore Diggers finished in sixth place in the final Northern League standings.
+The Ore Diggers compiled a record of 53–69 to place sixth in the eight–team league.
+Playing under returning manager John Sundheim, the Ore Diggers finished 22.5 games behind the first place Fargo-Moorhead Graingrowers in the final standings.

-The Virginia Ore Diggers played their final season in 1916, folding before the end of the season.
-The 1916 Northern League opened as a six– team league after the St. Boniface Saints and Grand Forks Flickertails franchises had folded On July 10, 1916, Virginia had a record of 28–32 and had won 11 of their previous 16 games under manager Lefty Davis.
-On July 10 1916, the Fort William Canadians (22–39) team folded, leaving the league with an uneven five teams.
+Lefty Davis became manager of the Virginia Ore Diggers in 1916.
+Davis had previously managed the Winona Pirates of the Northern League in 1913 and 1914.
+The Ore Diggers folded before the end of the season and didn' reform.
+The 1916 Northern League reduced two teams to become six–team league after the St. Boniface Saints and Grand Forks Flickertails franchises did not return to begin the league season.
+On July 10, 1916, Virginia had a record of 28–32 and had won 11 of their previous 16 games, playing under manager Lefty Davis.
+On July 10, 1916, the Fort William Canadians (22–39) team folded, leaving the league with an uneven five teams.
 League owners decided another team would be folded and either Virginia or Fargo-Moorhead would be the team.
 Virginia was folded on July 10, even though the Virginia owners and fans wanted to continue play.

+The Northern League continued play in 1917 without a Virginia franchise.
 Virginia, Minnesota has not hosted another minor league team.